-$DF\% = 100 \times \frac{MVA \text{ flow (with GI Request)} - MVA \text{ flow (w/o GI Request)}}{GI \text{ Request } MW}$
+DF % = $$100 \times \frac{\text{MVA flow (with GI Request)} - \text{MVA flow (w/o GI Request)}}{\text{GI Request MW}}$$

-If the total impact on a facility due to the GI request under study is less than or equal to 1 MW, the impacted facility will be noted in the study report as not being significantly impacted.
-Multiple GI requests with same POI and from a same customer and queued within the last 6 months will be will be aggregated and the sum of the aggregate impact will be used for the one MVA impact criteria check.
+If the total impact on a facility due to the GI request under study is less than or equal to 2 MVA, the impacted facility will be noted in the study report as not being significantly impacted.

+Multiple GI requests with the same POI, from the same customer and queued within the last 6 months will be aggregated and the sum of the aggregate impact will be used for the two MVA impact criteria check.

 All LG&E/KU bus voltages will be monitored in accordance with the LG&E/KU Transmission System Planning Guidelines.
-All non-LG&E/KU bus voltages will be monitored in accordance with the TO's written and posted criteria.
+All non-LG&E/KU bus voltages will be monitored in accordance with the TO's written and posted criteria when that criteria has been provided to the ITO.
 For LG&E/KU facilities, a voltage impact will be considered to be significant if the voltage changes by 0.5% or more and is outside acceptable voltage guidelines.
-For non-LG&E/KU facilities, an impact will be considered significant in accordance with the TO's written criteria.
+For non-LG&E/KU facilities, an impact will be considered significant in accordance with the TO's written criteria when that criteria has been provided to the ITO.